christopher-daniel737/sql_retail_sales_p1/README.md

 ```

--- 3. Total sales for each category
+ 3. Total sales for each category:
 ```sql
 SELECT category,
        SUM(total_sale) AS net_sale,